sqville/ville.Wax/readme.md

 ## Roadmap

 **First Milestone - Pre 1.0 releases**
+* Desktop controls (widgets) that function well on mobile platforms
 * A single project and corresponding skeleton that successfully builds to multiple platforms
 * Function over look and feel
 * No addons.
 All code is contained within the project's files